fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 >
 > [!NOTE]
-> This is the accompnaniment for porting numbers in U.S. and Canada.
+> This is the accompaniment for porting numbers in U.S. and Canada.
 Use the classic porting wizard accompaniment for all other regions.

 1. In Teams Admin Center, launch the port wizard
     1. In the left navigation rail, go to **Voice** > **Phone numbers**.
 Select **Numbers**, and then select **Port**.